The Vermont Statutes Online

 § 149-31.
 The Town Manager

-(a) Appointment: The Board of Selectmen shall appoint, with no fewer than four (4) affirmative votes, a Town Manager.
+(a) Appointment.
+The Selectboard shall appoint, with no fewer than four (4) affirmative votes, a Town Manager.

-(b) Qualifications: The Town Manager shall be appointed solely on the basis of his/her executive and administrative skills, based on education, training, and experience relative to the duties of the Town Manager, and without reference to political belief or personal relationships.
+(b) Qualifications.
+The Town Manager shall be appointed solely on the basis of his or her executive and administrative skills, based on education, training, and experience relative to the duties of the Town Manager, and without reference to political belief or personal relationships.

-(d) Residency: The person appointed as Town Manager need not be a resident of the Town or State at the time of appointment, but must assume residence within a period judged reasonable by the Board of Selectmen, but not to exceed six months.
+(d) Residency.
+The person appointed as Town Manager need not be a resident of the Town or State at the time of appointment, but must assume residence within a period judged reasonable by the Selectboard, but not to exceed six months.

-(e) Conditions of employment; compensation: The conditions of employment and compensation shall be a matter to be determined at the time of appointment, and annually thereafter by the Board of Selectmen on the Manager's anniversary date, after negotiations in executive session between the Manager (candidate) and the selectmen.
+(e) Conditions of employment; compensation.
+The conditions of employment and compensation shall be a matter to be determined at the time of appointment, and annually thereafter by the Selectboard on the Manager's anniversary date, after negotiations in executive session between the Manager (candidate) and the Selectboard.

-(f) Town Manager; evaluation: Before the Board of Selectmen determines the subsequent annual compensation of the Manager, the Board and manager shall be required to hold an evaluation session in executive session, at which the manager shall present management goals for the coming year based on townwide goals articulated by the Board of Selectmen, and shall be evaluated by the Board of Selectmen regarding performance in relation to such goals set out for the previous year.
+(f) Town Manager; evaluation.
+Before the Selectboard determines the subsequent annual compensation of the Manager, the Board and Manager shall be required to hold an evaluation session in executive session, at which the Manager shall present management goals for the coming year based on townwide goals articulated by the Selectboard, and shall be evaluated by the Selectboard regarding performance in relation to such goals set out for the previous year.

-(g) Oath and bond: Before entering into the duties of office, the Town Manager shall be sworn to the impartial and faithful performance thereof, with a certificate to that effect to be filed with the Town Clerk.
-The Manager shall execute a bond in favor of the Town for the faithful performance of his/her duties in a sum determined by the Board of Selectmen.
+(g) Oath and bond.
+Before entering into the duties of office, the Town Manager shall be sworn to the impartial and faithful performance thereof, with a certificate to that effect to be filed with the Town Clerk.
+The Manager shall execute a bond in favor of the Town for the faithful performance of his or her duties in a sum determined by the Selectboard.
 The premium for said surety shall be paid by the Town.

-(h) Town Manager removal: The Town Manager may be removed at the discretion of the Board of Selectmen with no less than four affirmative votes, after the following procedure is followed:
+(h) Town Manager removal.
+The Town Manager may be removed at the discretion of the Selectboard with no less than four affirmative votes, after the following procedure is followed:

 (1) The Board shall draft, in executive session, a resolution stating its intent to remove the Manager.
 Said resolution must state the reasons for removal and must be served upon the Manager personally, not more than five days from the date of drafting.

-(2) Within five working days from the date of service of the resolution, the Manager must file with the Board of Selectmen a written request for a public hearing.
+(2) Within five working days from the date of service of the resolution, the Manager must file with the Selectboard a written request for a public hearing.
 Failure to file said notice shall constitute waiver of the right to a hearing.

-(3) No less than 15 days but no more than 45 days from the deadline prescribed in subdivision (2) of this subsection, the Board of Selectmen shall schedule a meeting or public hearing for the purpose of considering the resolution.
+(3) No less than 15 days but no more than 45 days from the deadline prescribed in subdivision (2) of this subsection, the Selectboard shall schedule a meeting or public hearing for the purpose of considering the resolution.

 (4) Final action on the resolution shall be taken within five days of the hearing in subdivision (3) of this subsection.